-“That’s right,” the witch replied with condescending cheer.
-“Very good.
-Now I want you to straighten up.
+“Yes.
+Now straighten up.
 I can’t go to the service with you this morning.
-I have to help in the kitchen because we’re having a potluck in the gymnasium after church.
-So here’s what I want you to do.
-I want you to sit in the front pew so Daddy can keep an eye on you from the podium while I’m downstairs.
+I‘m helping in the kitchen because we’re having a potluck in the gymnasium after church.
+So here’s what: I want you to sit in the front pew so Daddy can keep an eye on you from the podium.
 I want you to put on your sweetest smile and be on your best behavior.
-That way, when God sees you there, He’ll not only be pleased with you, but pleased with me.
+That way, when God sees you sitting there, He’ll not only be pleased with you, but pleased with me.
 Here’s two dollars tithe for you to put in the offering plate when it goes by.
 Remember, God loves a cheerful giver.
-I need to collect my teaching materials, so you scoot and make me proud.”
+I need to collect my teaching materials, so you scoot along and make me proud.”

-Al had never been so angry as he had been the night before (when Chris pulled a Judas on Uncle Ty and his father evicted him), but the rage bubbling inside him right now was its equal.
-He was furious.
-Morally offended, even.
-Mrs. Davis was crazy all right – a pew-warming, tongue-clucking Pharisee (to paraphrase Uncle Ty) if there ever was one – but Susan was paying the price.
+Al had never been so angry as he’d been the previous evening (when Chris pulled a Judas on Uncle Ty, and his dad evicted him), but the rage he felt inside right now was its equal.
+Al was furious; morally offended even.
+Mrs. Davis was crazy all right––to paraphrase Uncle Ty, the lady was a pew-warming, tongue-clucking Pharisee if ever there was one––but Susan was paying the price.

 Get her out of here, a strange voice spoke in Al’s mind.
 Get her out quick.

-Al didn’t know whose voice it was (whether his own thoughts or perhaps that of a Higher Source), but even then a plan was forming.
-There would surely be ugly consequences, but this little girl was more important.
-Al had paid the ultimate price last night.
+Al didn’t know whose voice that was (his own? a Higher Source?), but even then a plan was starting to form.
+There would surely be consequences (ugly ones), but this little girl was more important.
+Al had already paid the ultimate price last night.
 What more could his father take away from him?

 As Susan came out of the room and headed toward the stairs, Al came up next her, lightly bumped her shoulder with his own, and said, “Hey, Susan.”

 Startled, the girl jumped and almost cried out … until she saw who it was.
-Quickly looking back toward the classroom, relieved to see the door closed, Susan turned back and whispered, “Hi, Al.” She tried to smile for him then, but the performance belied her.
+Glancing toward the classroom (very relieved to see the door was now closed), Susan looked back and whispered, “Hi, Al.” She tried to smile for him then, but the performance belied her.

-Suddenly, Al was far more concerned about her than he had been.
+Suddenly, Al was much more concerned about her than he had been.
 Susan could barely focus on him.
-Her amazingly long- and dark-lashed blue eyes would find him briefly, then either dart away or roll up behind her lids.
-Her cheek was twitching; her feet were fidgeting; her hands pulled nervously at the fabric of her pink dress.
+Her amazingly long- and dark-lashed, pale blue eyes would find him briefly, and then either dart away or roll up behind her lids.
+Her left cheek twitched; her feet fidgeted; her hands pulled nervously at the fabric of her pink dress.

-Like Susan, Al didn’t know the word traumatized, but he knew something was way wrong.
-He was about to ask if she was okay but, already knowing the answer (and wanting to obey this urgent voice in his mind), he simply took her hand and led her down the long hall and into an empty classroom at its end.
-Susan went with him easily.
-Closing the door behind them, Al faced her and said, “Susan, I don’t know what’s wrong, but … you’re hurt.
+Like Susan, Al didn’t know the word traumatized, yet he knew something was way wrong.
+He started to ask if she was okay, but––already knowing the answer (and wanting to obey this urgent voice in his mind)––he instead took her hand, led her down the hall, and into an empty classroom at its end.
+The girl went with him easily.
+Closing the door behind them, Al turned to her and said, “Susan, I don’t know what’s wrong, but … you’re hurting.
 A lot.
 Am I right?”